RPI-CASE/SCOREC_BITCoPT-Python/README.md

 ## Dependencies
 There are three main dependencies that may need to be installed: pytz for timezones, solar for solar calculations, and shapely for geometries.

+Update distribute libraries with (may require admin):

+  pip install --upgrade pip

+  pip install --upgrade distribute

+  pip install --upgrade setuptools

-Dependencies can be obtained using
+Dependencies can be obtained using:

   python setup.py develop

 Or manually installed with